SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Especially in tourneys, ask questions about rounds, constantly acknowledge their existence, judging feels really lonely otherwise

+quote the adjing thing from how to start a debating society.

 A lot of time there are people who genuinely care about improving in debating but don't attend sessions